with-backed/papr/audits/UsmannKhan_fixReview.md

 # papr Fix Review
-papr engaged Usmann Khan to conduct a fix review of their changes made in response to findings from their [Code4rena contest](https://code4rena.com/contests/2022-12-papr-contest). papr has sufficiently resolved most of the identified issues.
+papr engaged Usmann Khan to conduct a fix review of their changes made in response to findings from their [Code4rena contest](https://code4rena.com/contests/2022-12-papr-contest). papr has sufficiently resolved all of the identified issues.

 ## Project Methodology
 Work involved in the fix review involved: